 Verse by Verse or Topical?

 Lighthouse Bible Church believes in “Verse by Verse, exegetical preaching.”
-Pastor Ted Dudak believes that “Topical preaching” is wrong.
-While I agree with him, we need to understand the difference between the two methods.
-As I explained in a previous Bible Study, “Know What You Believe,” as you study the Bible verse by verse, it sets up its own Topic, but is that Topical Preaching?
+Pastor Ted Dudak believes that “Topical preaching” is wrong, as it may lead to an eisegesis of scripture, which means reading into the text one's own ideas.
+We need to understand the difference between the two methods.
+As explained in a previous Bible Study, “Know What You Believe,” as you study the Bible verse by verse, it sets up its own Topic, but is that Topical Preaching?